Black Prince's chevauchée of 1356: Aftermath

 The Black Prince's chevauchée was described by Rogers as "the most important campaign of the Hundred Years' War".
 In its aftermath English and Gascon forces raided widely across France, against little or no opposition.
 With no effective central authority France dissolved into near anarchy.
 In March 1357 a truce was agreed for two years.
 In April the Black Prince sailed for England, accompanied by his prisoner, John, and landed at Plymouth on 5 May.
 By May 1358 protracted negotiations between John and Edward led to the First Treaty of London, which would have ended the war with a large transfer of French territory to England and the payment of a huge ransom for John's freedom.
 The transfer of territory was much as that agreed in the earlier and abortive Treaty of Guînes.
 The French government was unenthusiastic and anyway was unable to raise the first instalment of John's ransom, causing the treaty to lapse.
 A peasant revolt known as the jacquerie broke out in northern France during the summer of 1358 and was bloodily put down during June.
 At length John and Edward agreed the Second Treaty of London, which was similar to the first except that even larger swathes of French territory would be transferred to the English.
 In May 1359 this was similarly rejected by the Dauphin and the Estates General.

 In October 1359 Edward led another campaign in northern France.
 It was unopposed by French forces, but was unable to take any strongly fortified places.
 Instead the English army spread out and for six months devastated much of the region.
 Both countries were finding it almost impossible to finance continued hostilities, but neither were inclined to change their attitude to the proposed peace terms.
 On 13 April 1360, near Chartres, a sharp fall in temperature and a heavy hail storm killed many English baggage horses and some soldiers.
 Taking this as a sign from God, Edward reopened negotiations, directly with the Dauphin.
 By 8 May the Treaty of Brétigny had been agreed, which largely replicated the First Treaty of London.
 By the Treaty of Brétigny vast areas of France were ceded to England, to be personally ruled by the Black Prince, and John was ransomed for three million gold écu.
 Rogers states "Edward gained territories comprising a full third of France, to be held in full sovereignty, along with a huge ransom for the captive King John – his original war aims and much more."
-At the time it seemed this was the end of the war, but large-scale fighting broke out again in 1369 and recaptured most of the territory lost.
+At the time it seemed this was the end of the war, but large-scale fighting broke out again in 1369 and France recaptured most of the territory lost.
 The Hundred Years' War did not end until 1453.